Analysis of the $X(4475/4710)$, $X(4500/4700)$, $Z_{c}(4600)$, $Z_{\bar{c}\bar{s}}(4600)$ and related tetraquark states with the QCD sum rules: Numerical results and discussions

-After tedious trial and error, at last, we obtain the Borel windows, continuum threshold parameters, energy scales of the spectral densities, pole contributions, and contributions of the condensates of dimension $10$, and show them explicitly in Table \ref{BorelP-ss}, where we can see explicitly that the ground state contributions are about $(37-65)\%$ for the tetraquark states with the $J^{PC}=0^{++}$ and $(34-55)\%$ for the tetraquark states with the $J^{PC}=1^{+-}$ and $2^{++}$.
+After tedious trial and error, at last, we obtain the Borel windows, continuum threshold parameters, energy scales of the spectral densities, pole contributions, and contributions of the condensates of dimension $10$, and show them explicitly in Table \ref{BorelP-ss}.
+From Table \ref{BorelP-ss}, we can see explicitly that the ground state contributions are about $(37-66)\%$ for the tetraquark states with the $J^{PC}=0^{++}$ and $(33-57)\%$ for the tetraquark states with the $J^{PC}=1^{+-}$ and $2^{++}$.
 For the tetraquark states with the $J^{PC}=0^{++}$, the pole dominance is satisfied certainly, while for the tetraquark states with the $J^{PC}=1^{+-}$ and $2^{++}$, the pole dominance is only satisfied marginally.
-On the other hand, the contributions of the vacuum condensates $|D(10)|$ are about $1\%$, the operator product expansion is convergent in all the sum rules.
-As the largest power of the QCD spectral densities $\rho(s)\sim s^6$ (for the tetraquark states with explicit two P-waves or a D-wave) in stead of $s^4$ (for the tetraquark states without explicit P/D-waves), the convergent behaviors of the operator product expansion become worse, the ground state or pole contributions become smaller.
+As the largest power of the QCD spectral densities $\rho(s)\sim s^6$ (for the tetraquark states with explicit two P-waves or a D-wave) instead of $s^4$ (for the tetraquark states without explicit P/D-waves), the pole dominance criterion is difficult to satisfy.
 In Ref.\cite{X4140-X4700-tetra-ChenHX}, the pole contributions only $\geq 20\%$ in the QCD sum rules for the $X(4500)$ and $X(4700)$.
+On the other hand, the contributions of the vacuum condensates $D(0)\sim 100\%$ for the tetraquark states with the $J^{PC}=0^{++}$ and $D(0)+D(3)\sim 100\%$ for the tetraquark states with the $J^{PC}=1^{+-}$ and $2^{++}$, the operator product expansion is convergent in all the QCD sum rules.

 We take account of all uncertainties of the parameters and obtain the masses and pole residues of the hidden-charm tetraquark states with the $J^{PC}=0^{++}$, $1^{+-}$ and $2^{++}$, and show them explicitly in Table \ref{mass-Table-ss}.
-From Tables \ref{BorelP-ss}--\ref{mass-Table-ss}, we can observe explicitly that the modified energy scale formula $\mu=\sqrt{M^2_{X/Y/Z}-(2{\mathbb{M}}_c)^2}-\kappa\,{\mathbb{M}}_s$ is satisfied (by setting ${\mathbb{M}}_s=0$), the light-flavor $SU(3)$ breaking effects on the tetraquark masses are tiny and can be neglected safely.
+The uncertainties of the masses and pole residues $\Delta f$ are approximately estimated via,